dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 <i>Glass, Philip.</i>

 “Philip Glass is a prolific composer and pianist.
-Though his work spans the years from 1964 to the present, he is most well known for his work on … and for his composition of the score for the television show <i>The Truman Show</i>, which is filmed in Seahaven Island, Florida, where Glass lives.”
+Though his work spans the years from 1964 to the present, he is most well known for his work on … and for his composition of the score for <i>The Truman Show</i>, which is filmed in Seahaven Island, Florida, where Glass lives.”

 It turned out Philip Glass was famous even outside of Seahaven Island.

 <i>Golden Globe Award for Best Original Score.</i>

 And he won an award for writing music to accompany my life.
-It really was a show.
-Incredible.
+It really was a television show.

 <i>Graves, Michael.</i>